KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 ### Questions

+- What are SQS and SNS?
+- What is Amazon MQ recommended for?
+- What 3 destinations can S3 publish events to?
+- Describe the _fanout scenario_.
+- How many destinations can an S3 event notification be sent out to?
+How can this be alleviated with the SNS fanout solution?

 ---

 ### AWS Directory Service

 > A telecommunications company is planning to give AWS Console access to developers.
 Company policy mandates the use of identity federation and role-based access control.
 Currently, the roles are already assigned using groups in the corporate Active Directory.

-- Considering that the company is using a corporate Active Directory, it is best to use AWS Directory Service AD Connector for easier integration.
+_Considering that the company is using a corporate Active Directory, it is best to use AWS Directory Service AD Connector for easier integration.
 In addition, since the roles are already assigned using groups in the corporate Active Directory, it would be better to also use IAM Roles.
-Take note that you can assign an IAM Role to the users or groups from your Active Directory once it is integrated with your VPC via the AWS Directory Service AD Connector.
+Take note that you can assign an IAM Role to the users or groups from your Active Directory once it is integrated with your VPC via the AWS Directory Service AD Connector._

 - AWS Directory Service provides multiple ways to use Amazon Cloud Directory and Microsoft Active Directory (AD) with other AWS services.
 Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources.

 - AWS Directory Service provides multiple directory choices for customers who want to use existing Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud.
 It also offers those same choices to developers who need a directory to manage users, groups, devices, and access.

 ### Questions

+- Not really much to ask about this.
+Just read the bullet points.

 ---